The unquantifiable importance of solitude.

 It's these apparently simple things that become more prominent and speak so loudly when the mind and consciousness are still.
 To me, the crow always represents inner distortions.
 The aerial display was clearly revealing that the path to truth is by continually watching ones own tightness and tension.
 It's only then that freedom and liberation unfold their inner wings.
 As if to confirm, synchronistically as I write this, my ipod has started playing an old favourite "Free" (which I'll share with you below).
 Priceless!

 "Okay" you might say "it's alright for you Open, but I have a family to look after and a busy job, I don't have the freedom to get away like that".
 Sorry to burst the bubble, but these are just excuses!
-Mostly because we're afraid of exactly what might happen in the void of stillness: "Will I have to look deeply at my own reflection?
+Mostly because we don't believe others can look after themselves for a few hours and are sometimes meant to.
+Or else we're afraid of exactly what might happen in the void of stillness: "Will I have to look deeply at my own reflection?
 What will I see?"
 Even if it's just for a few hours, there is nothing more penetrating and cleansing than isolation and absolute stillness.

 Speaking of which, the crows outside my window are calling.
 They're clearly saying I've spent enough time finger tapping and it's time to fly.
 It's felt good sharing this emptiness with you.
 I trust it inspires and encourages you to push the boundaries on the lone space a little more.
 When you do, me and the kestrel will catch up with you, hovering, hanging on the breeze in the space between the spaces.